Can You Buy Travel Insurance After Booking Travel and Flights?

 Premium plan tiers sometimes aren't available for late purchases.
 BHTP's LuxuryCare plan and Allianz's Premier plan have timing restrictions that limit access for travelers who wait.

 Each company sets different deadlines for enhanced benefits.
-Here's what our analysis of 13 major providers purchase deadlines show:
+Here's what our analysis of 13 major providers' purchase deadlines shows:

-• 14-Day Windows: Allianz requires purchase within 14 days for Cancel Anytime coverage and pre-existing condition waivers.
-AXA has a similar 14-day requirement for pre-existing condition coverage on their Gold and Platinum plans.
+• 14-day windows: Allianz requires purchase within 14 days for Cancel Anytime coverage and pre-existing condition waivers.
+AXA has a 14-day requirement for pre-existing condition coverage on its Gold and Platinum plans.

-• 21-Day Windows: Travelex gives you 21 days from your initial trip deposit to access pre-existing condition waivers on their Ultimate plan.
+• 21-day windows: Travelex gives you 21 days from your initial trip deposit to access pre-existing condition waivers on its Ultimate plan.
 Generali Global Assistance also uses a 21-day window for enhanced benefits.

-• Flexible Timing: Seven Corners varies by plan with some benefits require 14-day purchase while others allow more time.
-IMG's iTravelInsured plans have different windows depending on which specific plan you choose.
+• Flexible timing: Seven Corners varies by plan, with some benefits requiring a 14-day purchase while others allow more time.
+IMG's iTravelInsured plans have different windows depending on your specific plan.

-• Most Restrictive: Nationwide offers the shortest window at just 10 days for certain enhanced benefits on their Prime plan.
-BHTP varies from 14 to 21 days depending on the specific plan.
+• Most restrictive: Nationwide offers the shortest window at 10 days for certain enhanced benefits on its Prime plan.
+BHTP varies from 14 to 21 days depending on the plan.

-• Most Flexible: World Nomads stands out for allowing purchases up to your departure date without losing major benefits.
-Their flat-rate pricing structure doesn't penalize late buyers the way age-based pricing does with other companies.
+• Most flexible: World Nomads allows purchases up to your departure date without losing major benefits.
+Its flat-rate pricing structure doesn't penalize late buyers the way age-based pricing does with other companies.

 Other Company Policies to Know